Charles McClung McGhee: Legacy

 McGhee was a well-known philanthropist in Knoxville in his later years.
 In 1875, he helped secure funding for Knoxville's St. John's Orphanage, which stood on Linden Street.
 In 1885, McGhee donated $50,000 for the establishment of the Lawson McGhee Library.
 Now part of the Knox County Public Library system, the building was named for McGhee's daughter, May Lawson McGhee, who had died suddenly in 1883.
-McGhee organized the library building so that its first floor could be rented out as commercial space and provide the library with steady income.
+McGhee organized the library building so that its first floor could be rented out as commercial space and provide the library with a steady income.

 McGhee's Knoxville mansion, built in 1872 at the corner of Locust Street and Union Avenue, was one of the first structures in the city designed by Joseph Baumann, whose architectural firm later designed many of the city's most prominent buildings.
 The mansion has been drastically modified to serve as a Masonic temple.
 McGhee's son-in-law, Lawrence Tyson, was a World War I general and United States senator.
 McGhee Tyson Airport is named for McGhee's grandson (Tyson's son), World War I pilot Charles McGhee Tyson (1889–1918).